-© 2013 Raymond Alexander Kukkee
+© 2014 by Raymond Alexander Kukkee

 Is that Incoming I hear?

 photo credit © 2014 by WLK Photography all rights reserved.

 tags: book swap, The Fires of Waterland, make the big time, Gillies Community book swap, authors, books